-- (20 points) The team clearly identified the ethical dilemma(s) including conflicting factors, dimensions, and variables included in the professional quandary.
+- (20 points) Identification of the Dilemma: The team clearly identified the ethical dilemma(s) including conflicting factors, dimensions, and variables included in the professional quandary.
 The dilemma was described in relationship to ethical standards, laws, and professional ideas or aspirations.

-- (20 points) The team proposed action it would take including having:
+- (20 points) Proposed Ethical Action: The team proposed action it would take including having:

-- (20 points) Use of ACA Code of Ethics: The team cited appropriate sections of the ACA Code of Ethics (2005) and, if appropriate, other ethical guidelines considered in rendering their arguments.
-In addition, the team provided a clear rationale regarding selected sections of the 2005 ACA Code of Ethics and any other ethical guidelines cited.
+- (20 points) Use of ACA Code of Ethics: The team cited appropriate sections of the ACA Code of Ethics (2014) and, if appropriate, other ethical guidelines considered in rendering their arguments.
+In addition, the team provided a clear rationale regarding selected sections of the 2014 ACA Code of Ethics and any other ethical guidelines cited.

 - (20 points) Use of the Proposed Model: The steps of the group's decision-making model were clearly followed and skillfully applied to the case.

-- (20 points) The team presented a thorough yet concise paper addressing details of the case and
+- (20 points) Overall: A thorough yet concise paper addressing details of the case and:

-- the case study paper was well organized and written, and information was presented clearly and concisely.
+(b) paper was well organized and written, and information was presented clearly and concisely

-- (10 points) The team cited appropriate scholarly literature relevant to solving the ethical dilemma.
+(c) the paper cited the appropriate scholarly literature relevant to solving the ethical dilemma.

-Student teams are to present their responses to the case study in a brief paper (maximum of 15 pages) addressing the details of the case; as a reminder, the essay should in no way refer to the university affiliation of the team.
+Student teams are to present their responses to the case study in a brief paper (maximum of 15 pages of content) addressing the details of the case; as a reminder, the essay should in no way refer to the university affiliation of the team.

 Teams are to clearly identify: